lacework-dev/scripts/lw-oci-integration/tf/README.md

 ## Lacework OCI Integration

-You can run the Terraform scripts locally or via an OCI cloud shell.
-We recommend using the OCI cloud shell, since it comes with Terraform pre-installed and provides for authentication.
+The OCI Terraform scripts can be run locally or through an OCI cloud shell.
+Using the OCI cloud shell is recommended, as it comes with Terraform pre-installed and helps with authentication.

 ## Prepare to run Terraform locally (Option 1)